 4.9.6 Notice of Facility Shut-down or Reduction in Generator Capability - Generator Owner shall, to the extent possible, provide twelve (12) months notice to Virginia Power of its intent to retire permanently or shut-down the Facility, or any generator unit thereof, or to reduce the net dependable generating capability of the Facility.
 Virginia Power shall consent to such request if i) the request can be accomplished without impairing the reliability of the Control Area and ii) Generator Owner agrees to reimburse Virginia Power for any costs reasonably incurred by Virginia Power to accommodate the retirement or shut-down of the Facility or any generator unit thereof or the reduction of the net dependable generating capability of the Facility, provided that Virginia Power submits an accounting of such costs in sufficient detail to permit verification of their reasonableness by Generator Owner.

 4.10 Black Start Service - Generator Owner shall provide upon request at negotiated terms and conditions black start service capability to Virginia Power.
-If black start service capability is offered, Generator Owner will submit a written plan setting forth the procedures that would be used to restart its generator at the Facility without the use of any auxiliary power from the Transmission System.
+If black start service capability is requested, Generator Owner will submit a written plan setting forth the procedures that would be used to restart its generator at the Facility without the use of any auxiliary power from the Transmission System.
 In addition, Virginia Power may request that Generator Owner implement a test of such plan from time to time.
 Generator Owner shall cooperate with Virginia Power, or any other entity performing the restoration function, in integrating the Facility black start plan into a system restoration plan and shall participate in training and restoration drills in accordance with Good Utility Practice.
 In the event that system restoration is necessary, Generator Owner shall respond to all directions from Virginia Power.

 Article 5 - Emergency Operating Requirements

 5.1 Obligations - Each Party agrees to comply with NERC and SERC Emergency Condition procedures and Virginia Power and Generator Owner Emergency Condition procedures, as applicable, with respect to Emergency Conditions.
+[Could these procedures conflict with Section 4.6.2 on emergency conditions?
+If so, which would prevail?]

 5.2 Notice - Virginia Power shall provide Generator Owner with notification that is prompt under the circumstances of an Emergency Condition that may reasonably be expected to affect the Generator Owner's operation of the Facility, to the extent Virginia Power is aware of the Emergency Condition.
 Generator Owner shall provide Virginia Power with notification that is prompt under the circumstances of an Emergency Condition which may reasonably be expected to affect Virginia Power’s Transmission System, to the extent Generator Owner is aware of the Emergency Condition.
 To the extent the Party becoming aware of an Emergency Condition is aware of the facts of the Emergency Condition, such notification shall describe the Emergency Condition, the extent of the damage or deficiency, its anticipated duration, and the corrective action taken and/or to be taken, and shall be followed as soon as practicable with written notice.